Super-NES/beautiful-jekyll/index.md

   }
 ```

-Load balancing is not an perfect solution.
-While it does remove a single point of failure, it doesn't not remove bottlenecks from being formed.
+Load balancing is not a perfect solution.
+While it does remove a single point of failure, it doesn't prevent bottlenecks from being formed.
 There are further optimizations that can be made, which leads to the next section.

 ---
 ### Future Plans